Pedro de Almazán

 In 1681, he said he was forty-eight years old and a widower.
 He was described a having a medium build, protruding eyes, a thick and partly gray beard and wavy chestnut hair.
 When Governor Otermín tried to return to New Mexico in 1681, Francisco declared he had served His Majesty for thirty-eight years.
 In 1691, he was Mayordomo of the Conquistadora Confradernity.
 In 1693, he came back to New Mexico with his third wife.

-~The Origins of New México Families, pgs.
-4-5
+~The Origins of New México Families, pp. 4-5

-Sergeant mayor Francisco de Anaya Almazán, alcalde ordinario de primer voto of cabildo, married to doñ Felipa Rico de Rojas, with three children, two boys and a girl, Salvador, ten; Antonio, eight; María, four; one orphan girl named María, fifteen; Francisco's sister, a widow, named doña Inés de Anaya, one female dependent she has, and a son named José, twenty; and another Indian named Antonia.
-He states that for more than forty years, he has been serving his majesty at his own expense and on his won account, without having had an encomienda.
-During the general uprising that occured in New México, he was, on that occasion, on a frontier as captain of six men he had at his command.
-Hearing about the uprising, he did not want to desert the frontier, having lost his wife and children on that occasion.
-If they do not give him aid, he cannot move his family, because he is estremely poor.
-At this, I (Vargas), the governor and captain general, repeated to him what is of record above, according to the order and directive of the most excellent lord viceroy, the Conde de Galve, to which I refer.
+Second household, Sargento Mayor Francisco de Anaya Almazán, alcalde ordinario de primer voto of the cabildo, married to doña Felipa Rico de Rojas, with three children, two boys and a girl, Salvador, ten; Antonio, eight; and Maríam four; on orphan girl named María, fifteen; Francisco's sister, a widow, named doña Inés de Anaya, on female dependent she has, and a son named José, twenty; and another Indian named Antonia.
+He states that for more than forty years, he has been serving his majesty at his own expense and on his own account, without having had an encomienda.
+During the general uprising that occurred in New Mexico, he was, on that occasion, on a frontier as the captain of six men he had at his command.
+Hearing about the uprising, he did not want to desert the frontier,having lost his wife and children on that occasion.
+If they do not give him aid, he cannot more his family, because he is extremely poor.
+At this, I, the governor and captain general, repeated to him what is of record above, according to the order and directive of the most excellent viceroy, the Conde de Galve, to which I refer.

 • Dates & Events.
 471